oracle-livelabs/oci-migration/ecc-developer-hol/query/enduserpersonalization/enduserpersonalization.md

 12. Click on the "Period Activities by Account Hierarchy" tab to analyze employee expenses by account hierarchy
         ![Personalize dashboard](../images/fg11.png "Personalize dashboard")
-13. Click on the runtime options for the Pivot view and select only Period activity as the metric, and then click on "Update"
+13. Click on the runtime options for the Pivot view and select only Period activity as the metric, whilst keeping the selected dimension attributes as is, then click on "Update"
         ![Personalize dashboard](../images/fg12.png "Personalize dashboard")
         ![Personalize dashboard](../images/fg13.png "Personalize dashboard")